 Certain factors may influence whether you decide to stay or leave.
-Poorly-built structures are more susceptible to wind damage, while homes in low spots or water basins may flood during a tropical storm or hurricane even if they are not in an evacuation zone.
+Poorly built structures are more susceptible to wind damage, while homes in low spots or water basins may flood during a tropical storm or hurricane even if they are not in an evacuation zone.

-- Safe Haven - is a term used to describe homes and locations outside the entire Tampa Bay area.
-When this evacuation is declared, personnel may have to relocate well outside of the area; possibly even outside of the Florida.
-This location will be known as your "Safe Haven."
-Each individual is responsible for planning this type of evacuation.
+Safe Haven - is a term used to describe homes and locations outside the Tampa Bay area.
+When an evacuation is declared, personnel must relocate outside of the directed evacuation zone.
+This location will be known as your "Safe Haven".
 Safe Haven locations must be with in the continental United States, and you must be able to return to MacDill AFB within 24 hours of a recall.
 The installation Commander or Unit Commander may also decide to place stricter restrictions on Safe Haven locations.
+Personnel must follow the directed Limited Evacuation Order (LOE) signed by the 6 ARW/CC.

 HOME INFORMATION

-What is the evacuation zone where your home is
+What What is the evacuation zone where your home is

-locate
+locate ed?
+Fi ind My Zone Link

-elevation for your home's first floor?
+What is the elevation for your home's first floor?

 YES NO LOCATION:

 I live in a Storm Surge Evacuation Zone.

 I live in a mobile or manufactured home.

 I live in an RV or onboard a boat.

 I live on the coastline, an offshore island, or near a river/ flood plain.

 I live in a high-rise building as winds are generally stronger at higher elevations.

 YES NO STRUCTURE:

 Does My home not have storm shutters or window protection?

 Does my home have a hurricane-rated garage door?

-Does my home has a gabled roof?
+Does my home have a gabled roof?

 YES NO VULNERABILITY:

 Am I required to purchase flood insurance?

-Was my home was built prior to 2003?
+Was my home built prior to 2003?

-Are there large trees that could hit my house if they blew over?
+Are there large trees that could hit my house if they blow over?

-Does my home has two or more stories constructed of different materials?
+Does my home have two or more stories constructed of different materials?
 (CBS lower

 story and wood framed upper story)

 Do I live in a building with an elevator and would have a hard time getting in and out if

 the elevator did not work?

-NOT NOTE: If you answered YES to any of these questions, you or your home may be vulnerable to the
+NOT □.
+If w on anomared VES to any of these guestions, you or your home may be vulnerable to the